CASE

 Summary

-As part of the Compass product team, I helped deliver and drive adoption of the new Software goals feature, transforming how engineering improvement initiatives are run at Atlassian.
-By giving teams a clear, trackable way to define goals and measure progress, we saw strong internal uptake—with 276 teams engaged, a 57.9% conversion rate, and a 2.5x lift in Health Details views.
-This validated Software goals as a powerful framework for operationalising software health, laying the foundation for external rollout.
+As a Product Designer on the Atlassian Compass team, I spearheaded the design and successful internal adoption of the new Software Goals feature.
+This initiative fundamentally transformed how engineering improvement efforts were managed across Atlassian, providing teams with a clear, trackable framework to define objectives and measure progress.
+The robust internal uptake - evidenced by 276 engaged teams, a 57.9% conversion rate (from feature awareness to engagement), and a 2.5x lift in Health Details views - validated Software Goals as a powerful solution for operationalising software health.
+This significant internal success paved the way for its strategic external rollout.

 Role